quantirax-lab/quantirax-whitepapers/whitepapers/2025-industry/cof-vision-and-scope/cof-industry-adoption.md

   height="8000"
 />

-*Figure 2: The Signal Odyssey — tracing the journey of telemetry through semantic filtration, context binding, cognitive reasoning, and temporal integration before reaching the oversight layer.*
+*Figure 2: The Signal Odyssey — the staged transformation of telemetry from semantic enrichment to harmonization, cognitive distillation, temporal integration, and governed exposure.*

 ---